-Wooden Fence Posts - options to erect
+Wooden Fence Posts - options for the posts

 There are five basic methods of erecting a garden fence post: